neurodroid/stimfit/doc/sphinx/manual/latency_measurements.rst

 * **align_selected(alignment, active=False)**

-:func:`stf.align_selected()` aligns the selected traces to point that is determined by the user-supplied function alignment and then shows the aligned traces in a new window.
+:func:`stf.align_selected()` aligns the selected traces to a point that is determined by the user-supplied function ``alignment`` and then shows the aligned traces in a new window.
 The alignment function is applied to the active channel if *active=True* or to the inactive channel if *active=False*.
 The alignment function has to return an index within a traces, and it should adhere to the general form ``index(active)``, where ``active`` is a boolean indicating whether the active or the inactive channel should be used.
-The most common alignment functions are build into the program:
+The most common alignment functions are built into the program:

 * **maxrise_index(active)**